oklookat/ansiblecfgs/README.md

 1. In the directory with the playbook, create a file `index.html` with your custom HTML (REALITY will fall back to this).

 2. Obtain a domain and make sure it points to your VPS IP.

+## reality-sing-box

+Like `reality-sfy-sing-box`, but without `steal from yourself`.
+Masquerading as another domain.

 ## wireguard-sing-box